fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 After the change we would not need a separate resolver for the _friendOf_ field.

-The allPersons query <i>does not cause</i> a n+1 problem, if we i.e only  fetch the name and the phonenumber:
+The allPersons query <i>does not cause</i> an n+1 problem, if we i.e only  fetch the name and the phone number:

 ```js
 query {